 Look I am not being pompous here, I come from New Zealand .
 We seem to have done for cuisine and culture what Donald Trump did for hair styling on a balmy day.
 Over here in New Zealand I often see the phrase “Gourmet Pie” stoically advertised.
 This in fact constitutes a comestible crime of cosmic proportions.
 There is simply no such thing as a gourmet pie – two words that should never be squished together.
 If something is gourmet, then you don’t need to label it gourmet.
 Gourmet is a process that speaks for itself.
 If you need to shout at everyone that you are a Gourmand then you probably are not.
 That‘s like going to a party and telling all the ladies that you are tremendously handsome and sophisticated.
 It probably won’t work.
 When we say “gourmet pie” we simply mean a pie that has been made to an outstanding standard, for a pie.
 The French call that “pie”.
 If however they are stringently pressed them on the subject, they might mutter something like, “pie made to acceptable standard”.

 Where will this all lead?
 Will we have “gourmet sausage roll” or “gourmet kebab”?
-A pie in my country is more or less something you eat when you are moving around, say driving a forklift or reversing a big truck.
-I have even seen public officials like bus drivers or police scoffing pies as they work.
+A pie in my country is more or less something you eat when you are moving around, say reversing a forklift or driving a truck.
+I have even seen public officials like bus drivers and police scoffing pies as they work.
+Anglos love eating as they move around.
 Most of the pastry ends up all over their shirt.
-Now these can’t be gourmet pies because the whole gourmet process involves actually sitting down to appreciate the extent to which someone who never bothered getting an MBA has gone to.
+Now these can’t be gourmet pies because the whole gourmet process involves actually sitting down to appreciate the extent to which someone who never bothered getting an MBA has gone to, in order to present you with something pleasant.
 That might be difficult when you are simultaneously reversing an excavator out of a tight corner.

 We simply don’t get this stuff as a culture.
 We are not meant to.
 We are Anglo Saxons.
 Our skills are in war, invading other countries, ignoring other languages and being safe under the high ball.

 Plenty of coffee shops or bakeries around the world are making vast pretensions at being patisseries, restaurants or cafes.
-They actually are not.
-Frankly we don’t even have a suitable English word for good dining in the entire English realm – the very word cuisine is a staunchly French word.
+They are nothing of the sort.
+Frankly we don’t even have a suitable English word for good fare in the entire English vocabulary – the very word cuisine is a staunchly French word.
 That was the very reason we started using it.
-Yet we rarely consider that as we enter the restaurant, nod to the maître d’hôtel and then browse through the cuisine on the menu.
+Yet we rarely consider that as we enter the restaurant, nod to the Maître d’Hôtel and then browse through the cuisine on the menu.
 These French are so good at what they do that they have us doing their job for them.
 We Anglos are so culturally subservient that we barely notice this.
 All around the world these establishments, be they in Tokyo, L.A. or Melbourne are pretending to be French.
 We even stole their regions, naming our wines and food after places like Champagne, Burgundy or Rhone and thereby subconsciously buying into French standards of beauty.